linode/docs/docs/security/encrypt-data-disk-with-dm-crypt.md

         cd /root/ && umount /root/encrypted && cryptsetup close sdX-plain

-{: .caution}
->
+{{< caution >}}
-> As mentioned earlier, dm-crypt in plain mode doesn't check if you're using the same password or encryption settings as last time, exposing you to the risk of re-encrypting and overwriting useful data.
+As mentioned earlier, dm-crypt in plain mode doesn't check if you're using the same password or encryption settings as last time, exposing you to the risk of re-encrypting and overwriting useful data.
 The default crypto settings have been used in this tutorial but these values may change when Debian gets upgraded to version 10.
 You can check the defaults that `cryptsetup` uses in Debian 9 with `cryptsetup --help`.
 It's a good idea to make it a habit to specify encryption settings on the command line every time you use dm-crypt in plain mode.
 Here's an example you can use: `cryptsetup --verify-passphrase --hash ripemd160 --cipher aes-cbc-essiv:sha256 --key-size 256 open --type plain /dev/sdX sdX-plain`
+{{< /caution >}}

 ## How to Use dm-crypt with LUKS